-The 3-year Bonds shall bear interest on its principal amount from and including the Issue Date at the rate of $[\bullet]$ % per annum, payable quarterly in arrears, commencing on $[\bullet]$, 2022, for the first Interest Payment Date, and $[\bullet]$, $[\bullet]$, and $[\bullet]$ of each year or the subsequent Business Day without adjustment to the amount of interest to be paid, if such Interest Payment Date is not a Business Day.
+The Offer Bonds shall bear interest on its principal amount from and including the Issue Date at the rate of [•]% per annum, payable quarterly in arrears, commencing on March [1], 2024, for the first Interest Payment Date, and March [1], June [1], September [1], and December [1] of each year for each subsequent Interest Payment Date while the Offer Bonds are outstanding, or the subsequent Business Day without adjustment for accrued interest, if the relevant Interest Payment Date is not a Business Day.
+If the Issue Date is set at a date other than December [1], 2023, then the Interest Payment Dates will be automatically adjusted to the numerically corresponding dates at every three (3) months following the actual Issue Date.